Elgar Festival 2025: Sat 24th May - Sun 1st June

 Over 150 young musicians aged 5-21 are participating in our Elgar for Everyone Family Concert hosted by Zeb Soanes, working under the guidance of the musicians of the English Symphony Orchestra

-Young Singers’ Master Class with April Fredrick and Ian Venables
+Young Singers’ Master Class with April Fredrick and Ian Venables.

 Young Artists’ Showcase Concerts in partnership with Royal Birmingham Conservatoire and Julian Lloyd Webber